xrootd/howto/docs/ec/admintasks.md

 server failure is not due to disk failuer, no data are lost.

-In the rare case when the server and its disks are all lost, one will need to check all files on other servers, and see which files are missing a zip stripe.
+In the rare case when the server and its disks are all lost, one will need to check all files on other servers, and see which files are missing a zip file.

 #### Repair damaged files